wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Database/Database-List.md

 - [2019-Top 11 Open Source Database for Your Next Project](https://geekflare.com/open-source-database/amp/): Data is everything.
 And by extension, so are databases.
 Here are some fantastic open source options for your next kick-ass project.

+- [2020-Recent database technology that should be on your radar ](https://lucperkins.dev/blog/new-db-tech-1/): In this post I’d like to talk about three recently minted database technologies that I find intriguing.

 # Resource

 ## Blog